engaboali9226-mastoura/work-tracker-pwa/docs/decisions/ADR-013-task-lifecycle-architecture.md

 # ADR-013 Task Lifecycle Architecture

-## Status

-Accepted

-## Date

-2026-06-23

----

-## Context

-The domain model implementation has been completed.

-Tasks currently represent only the latest state of work.

-Historical activity is recorded through EventLog entries.

-A consistent mechanism is required to:

-- Control task state transitions
-- Prevent invalid transitions
-- Generate lifecycle events
-- Maintain a complete audit history

----
+Status: Approved

 ## Decision

-A dedicated TaskLifecycleService shall be responsible for all task lifecycle operations.
+A dedicated TaskLifecycleService shall manage all task lifecycle transitions.

 Task status updates must not be performed directly by application code.

-All lifecycle changes must be executed through TaskLifecycleService.
+All lifecycle changes shall be executed through TaskLifecycleService.

 Task creation is not considered a lifecycle transition.

 Creating a task immediately starts the task and places it in the active state.

----

 ## Task States